Cytotechnology Program Overview (C45220)

 Cytotechnology at Central Piedmont Community College

-Central Piedmont Community College Health Sciences Division offers a 12-month program in cytotechnology.
+Central Piedmont Community College Medical Careers Division offers a 12-month program in Cytotechnology.
 The program offers an exceptional educational experience by providing the high-quality didactic and clinical experiences needed to create a well-rounded, fully competent cytotechnologist.